jeffkitson-music/multiclip/README.md

 Note 2: Designed with teachers in mind, but everyone is welcome!

 ## :warning: Warning
-Data is not persistent (won't save betwen uses) at this time.
+Data is not persistent (won't save between) uses at this time.
 Use at your own risk.

 ## :mega: Shoutouts
 - [appJar](https://appjar.info) - a simple tKinter wrapper for beginners.
 Made by a teacher!